 Modern technology also offers a variety of other devices that can be used in addition to or instead of hearing aids, if you so choose.

-There are a range of products that alert an individual to a specific sound or that can enrich communications.
+There is a range of products that alert an individual to a specific sound or that can enrich communications.
 These include doorbell, smoke alarm and telephone signalers.

 Other assisted communication devices can help improve speech understanding in difficult listening conditions.
 These include amplified telephones, television and radio headphones that send sound directly to a user’s ears and FM systems to help the hard of hearing in meeting spaces.
 These devices can help reduce problems relating to background noise and reverberation.